 Nice Job Fixing It, Villain: This guy pretty much placed the instruments to his demise and inadvertently made an entire super-hero team hate him.

 First, he unlawfully granted pardon to a criminal in order to have his scientists experiment on her.
-After the experiment was successful, she escaped and then her child who she was pregnant with gained powers as well came back fifth-teen years later and helped secure his demise.
+After the experiment was successful, she escaped and then her child who she was pregnant with gained powers as well came back fifteen years later and helped secure his demise.

 Second, he worked with Dr. Octopus to clone Peter Parker multiple times.
 One of those clones turned out to be the gender swapped clone, Jessica Drew.
 She harbored some much resentment for Roxxon Corporation that she had them infiltrated twice upon finding out the ties to her creation.
 She was the main reason why she formed the teen of pissed off teenage supers who also have been mistreated by Roxxon.